 ANNUAL REPORT ON THE BIRDLIFE OVERBERG’S CLEANMARINE CAMPAIGN: PROJECT 5: MONTHLY COASTAL CLEANUPS – PART 1Posted on the 3rd January 2019

 Fifteen monthly coastal cleanups have already been undertaken and we express our sincere appreciation to Elaine Odendal and Helé Oosthuizen for managing this process.
-Reports on these monthly coastal clean-ups are being published on a regular basis and can be viewed below on this, the conservation section of the BirdLife Overberg club website
+Reports on these monthly coastal clean-ups are being published on a regular basis and can be viewed under the conservation section of the BirdLife Overberg club website

 Also like the "CleanMarine at BirdLife Overberg" Facebook page to receive regular news and updates on progress with our projects.
 Score sheets of litter items collected developed by the Oceans Conservancy, an international agency based in America, are also available for some of these cleanup days.
 The information received from all over the world is collated by the Oceans Conservancy to gain a better understanding of the types of litter most prevalent on a global scale.